archlinux/aur/ente-server-man.1.md

 If a host firewall like iptables or nftables has been enabled and configured, make sure the following is allowed:

 - Traffic on localhost
-- Traffic from your Ente (mobile) client to TCP port 443 to reach Nginx
+- Traffic from your Ente (mobile) client to TCP port 443 to reach the Ente server via Nginx
-- Traffic from your Ente (mobile) client to TCP port 3200 to reach the MinIO API port
+- Traffic from your Ente (mobile) client to TCP port 3200 to reach the MinIO server via Nginx

 FILES
 -----